 Wash, dry and roughly chop the cauliflower/broccoflower.
 Place into a good food processor and blend into “rice”.
 Add the garlic, herbs and salt, and pulse to combine.

 Transfer the mixture to a large mixing bowl.
-Add the psyllium and stir to combine.
-Then add the ground almonds and flax seeds, followed by the remaining 4 Tbsp water.
-Lastly add the chia/basil seeds which should be nice and plump from absorbing the soaking water.
-Mix into well until you have a soft, loose “dough” that comes together when you press it.
+Add the psyllium, basil or chia seeds, and stir to combine.
+Next add the ground almonds and flaxseeds and mix well, then add the water.
+Mix until you have a soft, loose “dough” that comes together when you press it.

 Place the dough mixture on the lined oven tray and press into a large circle, approximately 7mm thick.
-Allow to stand at least half an hour for the flax and psyllium to absorb the moisture.
+Allow to stand at least half an hour for the flax, psyllium, chia/basil seeds to absorb the moisture.
 If making this ahead of time cover it and place in the fridge for a couple of hours until needed.

-Place the pizza base into the centre of the oven and bake for 20 then carefully flip over using a wire rack and bake another 20minutes or until both sides are golden.
+Place the pizza base into the centre of the oven and bake for 20 minutes.
+Carefully flip over using a wire rack and bake another 20 minutes or until both sides are golden.

 While the base is cooking make the cashew cheese.
 Place all the ingredients into a high speed blender and blend on high until smooth.
 You can adjust the consistency by adding more water if it’s too thick.
 Set aside while prepping the rest of the pizza.